Jan van Breda Kolff (footballer)

-Jan Gualtherus van Breda Kolff (18 January 1894 in Medan, Dutch East Indies – 6 February 1976 in West Chatham, Massachusetts, United States) was a Dutch amateur football player.
+Jan Gualtherus van Breda Kolff (18 January 1894 – 6 February 1976) was a Dutch amateur football player.

 International career

-Van Breda Kolff made his debut in the Netherlands national football team as a player of HVV Den Haag on 2 April 1911 at the age of 17, and (as of 2014) he still holds the record as the youngest player to have ever played for "Oranje".
+Van Breda Kolff made his debut in the Netherlands national team as a player of HVV Den Haag on 2 April 1911 at the age of 17, and (as of 2014) he still holds the record as the youngest player to have ever played for "Oranje".
 During his debut in a 3–1 win over Belgium he scored the second goal to give the Dutch a 2–0 lead.
 This also by default made him the youngest goalscorer in the team's history.
-In total he played 11 international matches, including four games at the 1912 Summer Olympics where he won the bronze medal in a 9–0 win over Finland.
+In total, he played 11 international matches, including four games at the 1912 Summer Olympics, where he won the bronze medal in a 9–0 win over Finland.
 The goal he scored in his international debut was the only goal he scored in his 11 caps.

 Personal life

 Van Breda Kolff later had a career as a stockbroker in the United States.
 His son Butch van Breda Kolff and grandson Jan van Breda Kolff are notable American basketball coaches.